-Our remuneration committee consists of Gustavo Salem, Johan Lund, Tommi Unkuri, and Jon Hindar.
-Gustavo Salem serves as chairman of the remuneration committee.
-The remuneration committee's responsibilities include:
+Following the completion of this offering our remuneration committee will consist of Gustavo Salem, Johan Lund, Tommi Unkuri, and Jon Hindar.
+Gustavo Salem will serve as chairman of the remuneration committee.
+The remuneration committee's responsibilities will include:

-- identifying, reviewing and proposing policies relevant to the compensation and benefits of our executive officers: - evaluating each executive officer's performance in light of such policies and reporting to the board; and - overseeing and administering our employee share option scheme or equity incentive plans in operation from time to time.
+identifying, reviewing and proposing policies relevant to the compensation and benefits of our executive officers;

+- evaluating each executive officer's performance in light of such policies and reporting to the board; and - overseeing and administering our employee share option scheme or equity incentive plans in operation from time to time.